-If you’re considering a hair transplant, it’s wise to do research to find out how the different methods actually work, before going ahead with your procedure.
-If you’re opting for a FUE hair transplant, take a look at this guide to find out more about the FUE technique.
+If you’re considering a hair transplant, it’s wise to research how the different methods work before proceeding with your procedure.
+If you’re opting for an FUE hair transplant, take a look at this guide to find out more about the technique.

 What does the FUE hair transplant method consist of?

 There are two main methods used for a hair transplant - FUE and FUT.
-A FUE hair transplant involves individual follicles of hair being removed and transplanted into small incisions made in the scalp, or wherever the hair is being transplanted to.
-Although labour intensive, FUE hair transplants are generally the preferred method of hair transplant.
-This is due to reduced recovery times, limited scarring and suitability for patients who have particularly tight scalps.
+An FUE hair transplant involves individual follicles of hair being removed and transplanted into small incisions made in the scalp or wherever the hair is transplanted.
+Although labour-intensive, FUE hair transplants are generally the preferred method of hair transplant.
+This is due to reduced recovery times, limited scarring, and suitability for patients, particularly tight scalps.

 The FUE technique for hair transplant procedures

-If you opt for a FUE hair transplant, here’s what you can expect to happen on the day of your procedure:
+If you opt for an FUE hair transplant, here’s what you can expect to happen on the day of your procedure:

-- Local anaesthetic injections are given to numb the donor and recipient areas
+- Local anesthetic injections are given to numb the donor and recipient areas

 - Individual follicular units are removed using a small, round punch